WillPhen/WillPhen.github.io/README.md

 William Phenicie's Website

 Hello!
 Welcome to my website.
 This website shows a little about me and my skills as a programmer.
-It also show a few projects that I have been working on.
+It also shows a few projects that I have been working on.
 If you want to see the code go to my "gh-pages" branch.